uaanchorage/GSoC/CONTRIBUTOR-GUIDE.md

 # Getting Started
 The ideal way to contact the mentors is to use the Discussion Forums listed under each project idea.

 If you want to introduce yourself, post them [here](https://github.com/uaanchorage/GSoC/discussions/1).
-You can also instead introduce yourself in the respective project idea's discussion forum.
+You can also introduce yourself in the discussion forum of the respective project.

 If you have questions beyond the general introduction, start a [separate thread](https://github.com/uaanchorage/GSoC/discussions/).